Anqi-Xu/Responsible-Data-Journalism-amid-COVID-19/README.md

 ===
 Covid-19 Timeseries Dataset
 ---
-I collected the data and compiled this covid-19 time series dataset on 7/24/2021 and 7/25/2021.
+I collected the data on 7/24/2021 and 7/25/2021 and compiled this covid-19 time series dataset.
 The following is a detailed introduction for each data set.
 (The latest update time of the data is around 2021/7/22).

 | Name of dataset  | Indicator description  | Selected countries  | Source| <img width=20000/> Notes<img width=20000/> |
 | :--: |-- | -- | -- | -- |